Norton Rose Fulbright LLP

 - Bibby Marine Services, owner and operator of bespoke offshore service operations vessels and 'Walk to Work' vessels, on the sale and leaseback of Bibby Wavemaster Horizon, a service operation vessel operated by Bibby Marine Services on long-term charter to Siemens Gamesa Renewable Energy, servicing the Hohe See and Albatros windfarms offshore Germany.

-- BNP Paribas, Danish Ship Finance and ING Bank – advised on the financing to support Sole Shipping's eleven vessel sale and leaseback transaction with Navigazione Montanari
+- BNP Paribas, Danish Ship Finance and ING Bank on the financing to support Sole Shipping's eleven vessel sale and leaseback transaction with Navigazione Montanari.

 - ING Bank and other lenders of SBM Offshore on the US$720m project financing for FPSO Liza Destiny, owned and operated by SBM Offshore in the Stabroek block, circa 200 kilometres offshore Guyana.
 The floating production, storage and offloading vessel is designed to produce up to 120,000 barrels of oil per day and is chartered to ExxonMobil affiliate Esso Exploration and Production Guyana Limited.

-- DVB, the transportation finance division of DZ Bank AG, on: the sale of its aviation finance group to Japan's Mitsubishi UFJ Financial Group (MUFG) and its affiliated leasing operation BOT Lease (BOTL); and the sale of its land transportation business to German public sector lender, Landesbank Hessen-Thringen Girozentrale (Helaba).
-The transactions were awarded 2019 M&A Deal of the Year by Airfinance Journal
+- DVB, the transportation finance division of DZ Bank AG, on: the sale of its aviation finance group to Japan's Mitsubishi UFJ Financial Group (MUFG); and the sale of its land transportation business to German public sector lender, Landesbank Hessen-Thringen Girozentrale (Helaba).
+The transactions were awarded 2019 M&A Deal of the Year by Airfinance Journal.

 Publication | November 09, 2020